ayushgodbole17/AWSFitnessTracker/README.md

 - Sign-in and sign-out
 - Adding a workout to DB
 - View Past workouts
-- Chat with chatbot about workout tips
+- Chat with chatbot about fitness and workouts, while filtering for topics relevant to fitness
+- Option to delete and modify past workouts

 Technologies Used: